ZhengaoLi/DISP-LLM-Dimension-Independent-Structural-Pruning/README.md

 ####  What This Code Does

-1. Dynamic Pruning with Hypernetwork :
+1. Pruning with Hypernetwork :
-   - The  hypernetwork  (`hypernetwork.py`) generates pruning vectors dynamically for each layer in LLaMA.
+   - The  hypernetwork  (`hypernetwork.py`) generates pruning vectors for each layer in LLaMA.

 2. Training Pipeline :
    - The main script (`train_hypernetwork.py`) handles training the hypernetwork while freezing the main LLaMA model.